Adamant-im/AIPs/AIPS/aip-16.md

 ## Simple Summary

-Adds Quote/Reply-to message possibility for ADAMANT Messenger apps.
+Adds Quote/Reply-to-message possibility for ADAMANT Messenger apps.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->
-A message which sent in reply to other message must be stored with reply-to identifier.
+A message sent in reply to another message must be stored with the reply-to identifier.

 ## Motivation

-To make sure all ADAMANT Messenger apps interpret Quote/Reply-to messages in the same way, a standard needed.
+A standard is needed to ensure all ADAMANT Messenger apps interpret Quote/Reply-to messages in the same way.

 ## Specification

-When sending a message in a reply to other message (quote), a client must send ADM rich message as described in [AIP-5](https://aips.adamant.im/AIPS/aip-5) and include `replyto_id` field.
-See syntax below.
+When sending a message in reply to another message (quote), a client must send an ADM rich message as described in [AIP-5](https://aips.adamant.im/AIPS/aip-5) and include `replyto_id` field.
+See the syntax below.

-A client which receives such a message, can process it different ways.
+A client who receives such a message can process it in different ways.
 A typical scenario:

 - Decrypt a message (identified by `id`) and get `replyto_id`
-- If `replyto_id` message (transaction) is not stored in local database, fetch it from blockchain and decrypt
+- If `replyto_id` message (transaction) is not stored in a local database, fetch it from the blockchain and decrypt
 - In chat, show message `id` with `replyto_id` message text as quoted
-- Check if local database stores all the message history since `replyto_id` message, and fetch them, if not.
-It's important because there should be no gap between locally stored message and `replyto_id` message.
+- Check if the local database stores all the message history since the `replyto_id` message, and fetch them, if not.
+It's important because there should be no gap between locally stored message and the `replyto_id` message.
 - Click/tap quoted text: Scroll to `replyto_id` message
-- Consider that `replyto_id` message may not exist, or belongs other sender, or not decryptable
+- Consider that the `replyto_id` message may not exist, or belongs th another sender, or is not decryptable
-- Consider that `replyto_id` message may be an ADM simple transfer
+- Consider that the `replyto_id` message may be an ADM simple transfer

 ## Syntax

 According to AIP-5, field `transaction.asset.chat.message` must contain *encrypted stringified* JSON.
 For quote/reply, this JSON includes `replyto_id` and the message itself.

-Below shown structure of `message` object:
+Below is the structure of the `message` object:

 ````
 {